lzanini/mdbook-katex/README.md

 If you need more information about this feature, please check the issues or file a new issue.

 ## Caveats

-The build artifact of the book will be in a folder named `html` inside the directory you specify instead of being directly there.
-Consider this when you use `mdbook_katex` in your CIs.

 `$\backslash$` does not work, but you can use `$\setminus$` instead.